wattdepot/wattdepot.github.io/src/documentation/quickstart.md

 ##### Line 1 - `[wifi_config]`
 * This line never changes.
-* It tells the OPQ device that this file is meant to configure the wireless network.
+* It tells the OPQBox that this file is meant to configure the wireless network.

 ##### Line 2 - `ssid = name_of_your_network`
 * This stores the name of the wireless network you wish to connect to